ssvlabs/ssv-dkg/README.md

 }
 ```

-Output of an operator after DKG is finished:
+Output of an operator when DKG ceremony is complete:

 ```go
 	// RequestID for the DKG instance (not used for signing)